Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

 Below figure shows the performance of doing 10-bins range-translation (move upword), 25-degrees angle-translation (move rightword), and angle flip on original RA images.
 You may use this codes to develop your radar data augmentation and even generate new datas.
 <p align="center"> <img src='docs/aug_viz.png' align="center" height="230px"> </p>

+## Use the UWCR Dataset
+If you want to explore more radar raw data in the [UWCR dataset](https://github.com/Xiangyu-Gao/Raw_ADC_radar_dataset_for_automotive_object_detection), it is necessary to make the data/annotation format conversion since the sample data and labels used this repository have different structures from that in the UWCR dataset.

+Please refer to the [UseUWCR](./docs/UseUWCR.md) for the annotation format conversion.

 ## License